 The B-70 was designed to carry two B-53 two-stage radiation-implosion thermonuclear bombs in its internal bomb bay.
 A maximum of fourteen smaller weapons could be carried.

 XB-70A-1 62-0001 first flew 21 September 1964, and exceeded Mach 3 for the first time on its 17th flight, 14 October 1965.
 Its final flight was 4 February 1969.

 62-0001 is in the collection of the National Museum of the United States Air Force.
-It has made 83 flight with just 160 hours, 16 minutes total flight time.
+It has made 83 flights with just 160 hours, 16 minutes, total flight time.

 17 April 1956: Lockheed Aircraft Corporation rolled out the very first production F-104A Starfighter, 55-2956, at Air Force Plant 42, Palmdale, California.
 This airplane, one of the original seventeen pre-production YF-104As, incorporated many improvements over the XF-104 prototype, the most visible being a longer fuselage.

 Once the configuration was finalized, 55-2956 was the first YF-104A converted to the F-104A production standard.
 In this photograph, the F-104’s secret engine intakes are covered by false fairings.